 - Earn bonus shares to increase their shareholdings

-- To acquire voting rights and be a part of key decision making.
+- To acquire voting rights and be a part of key decisions.

 How to Make Money by Investing in Equity Shares?

-There are two approaches to make money by investing in equity shares.
+There are two ways to make money by investing in equity shares.

 1. Active investing

 The primary aim of active investing is to generate quick profits.
-Active investing is most suitable for individuals with a high-risk profile and who can actively
+It is ideal for individuals with a high-risk profile and who can actively track market movements.

 2. Passive investing

-Passive investment is a long-term strategy that works on the ‘buy and hold’ principle.
-In passive investing, investors buy stocks with an aim to hold them for a very long term.
+Passive investment is a long-term investment strategy that works on the buy and hold principle.
+In passive investing, investors buy stocks with an aim to hold them for the long term.

 Coffee-can investing is a classic example of passive investing.
-This investment is suitable for investors with a moderate to low risk appetite and a long time horizon.
+This investment strategy is suitable for investors with a moderate to low risk appetite and a long-time horizon.